 Country information for Hungary - Systems of support and specialist provision

-In the Hungarian public educational system, there are three main types of institutions:
+In the Hungarian public educational and vocational education system, there are three main types of institutions:

 - Educational institution